 We recommend a team size of three, but will allow teams of two or four.
 Teams of more than four students are not allowed, nor is it allowed to compete individually.

-The Open Kattis Archive has archived problems from many historical programming competitions.
-Start with the easy problems first.
+The Open Kattis Archive has archived problems from many historical programming competitions as well.
+Start with the easy problems first!

 We will use the Kattis system to run the competition, so the problems will be given in a similar input/output format.

 Colorado School of Mines has an institution Zoom license.
 Before the competition, registered teams will be sent a link to the high school programming competition.
 For optimal security, the CS@Mines Zoom hosts will strictly control entrance to the Zoom platform, chatting, and screen-sharing.

 |9:00 AM to 10:00 AM||Practice Session|

 |10:00 AM to 11:30 AM||Competition|